dmerejkowsky/dmenv/README.md

 * Because it's 2018

-## Why not use virtualenv?

-* Because python3 -m venv works since Python3.3, except on debian where you have to run `apt install python3-venv`.
-But that's Debian's problem, not mine

-## But I don't want to maintain a `setup.py`!

-Too bad.
-Don't use dmenv, then. poetry is cool.

-## Why Rust?

 * Because it has excellent support for what we need: manipulate paths and run commands in a cross-platform way
 * Because it's my second favorite language